poojakumar2004/Smart-Lead-Dashboard/README.md

 ## 👨‍💻 Author

 **Pooja Kumar**
-MCA Student | Full Stack Developer
 GitHub: [https://github.com/poojakumar]
 ---

 ## 📄 License

-This project is licensed under the MIT License.
+This project is for academic purpose and practice.